 In Edit Chart mode you can also take advantage of the Organize link that will appear in the upper left corner of the light grey Chart area.

-Click on that link and a modal will appear where you can:
+If you click on the Organize link, a modal will appear (see below) where you can:

 5. Creating and Assigning Roles